-- Fold any blankets lying around and return them to their home base -- whether that be draped over the back of a couch or in a basket.
+- Fold any blankets lying around and return them to their home base, whether that is draped over the back of a couch or in a basket.

 - To finish, take that bin and return everything in it to the room it's supposed to be in.

-Dump the recyclables.
-Don’t have a recycling bin?
-Please join the rest of us in this century and establish a recycling bin.
+- Dump the recyclables.
+If you don’t have a recycling bin, consider establishing one.
 Bins are one of your best weapons of defense against clutter.

-Take the mail you need to... action to your desk or designated mail center and action each item.
-For ideas, see How to Organize Mail.
+- Take the mail you need to take action on to your desk or designated mail center.

 Declutter the Entryway in 15 Minutes a Week

-- Begin by hanging up any coats or jackets that belong hanging in the hall closet or on a coatrack that made their way onto the backs of chairs, on the entryway bench or into another room (check the kitchen--typically the second stop when entering the home).
+- Begin by hanging up any coats or jackets that belong in the hall closet or on a coatrack that made their way onto the backs of chairs, on the entryway bench, or into another room (check the kitchen—typically the second stop when entering the home).

-- Check the pockets of these coats... and jackets and any other that are worn regularly and declutter them by trashing old gum wrappers, recycling receipts, returning loose change to your wallet or change holder, and returning your keys to their storage space (See: 5 Quick Tips to Remember Your Keys).
+- Check the pockets of any regularly worn outerwear and declutter them by trashing old gum wrappers, recycling receipts, returning loose change to your wallet or change holder, and returning your keys to their storage space.

-- Pick up any shoes or boots that were (wrongly) discarded in this spaces to be put back in their designated ares.
+- Pick up any shoes or boots that were discarded in this space to be put back in their designated areas.

 - Sweep and/or vacuum the area.